mezzio/mezzio-session-ext/docs/book/intro.md

 ];
 ```

-Then whenever you call `$session->clear();`, the cookie will be deleted from in
+Then whenever you call `$session->clear()`, the cookie will be deleted in
-the browser in addition to deleting session on the server.
+the browser, in addition of the session being deleted on the server.

-This is the recommended configuration to prevent leftover in the browser, unless
-you have advanced handling of cookie existence in your application or web server.

 ## Usage